 What Does Real Estate Photography Involve?

-If you’re thinking about starting a career in realtor pictures, you’ll definitely need to know how much to charge for real estate photography!
 When setting your real estate photography pricing, make sure to consider the work you’ll put in outside of the real estate photography itself, like preparation, travel, and associated fees, and the amount of time it will take you to edit the photos.
-Of course, if you don’t already have all the necessary equipment for real estate photography, you’ll also need to factor in those expenses (like, say, if you camera doesn’t have the best lens for real estate photography).
+Of course, suppose you don’t already have all the necessary equipment for real estate photography.
+In that case, you’ll also need to factor in those expenses (like, say, if your camera doesn’t have the best lens for real estate photography).

 What Kind of Real Estate Photography Pricing Guidelines Should I Follow?